 Sneak peek: Version 8 – Search-Replace feature

-As mentioned, version 8 is right around the corner.
+As mentioned, Web Manuals 8 is right around the corner.
 Today we finished another sprint milestone, and I had the pleasure of seeing another of the finalized features.

 In this case it was the sought after and long awaited Search-Replace feature.

 As promised, you will be able to search for letters, words, or sentences and define what will need to replace the content.
 By pressing Replace, the content will be replaced, and the search function will jump to the next possible hit.